amirkhan13/Bit_Learn/README.md

     cd Bit_Learn

-2. Install dependencies for both the backend and frontend.
-It is assumed `npm` is used, but `yarn` can be substituted.
+2. Install backend dependencies:

     bash
-    # Backend
     cd backEnd
-    npm install
+    npm install  # or yarn install
     cd ..

-    # Frontend
+3. Install frontend dependencies (if applicable and needed, this may just use CDN):

+    bash
     cd frontEnd
-    npm install
+    # Potentially npm install or yarn install if you have a package.json in frontend
     cd ..

 ## Configuration

 1. Create a `.env` file in the root directory.
-Refer to the `.env.example` file in the repository for the required environment variables.
-The following variables are *required*:

-    PORT=3000
-    DATABASE_URL=mongodb://user:password@host:port/database
-    SESSION_SECRET=your_session_secret
-    JWT_SECRET=your_jwt_secret

-2. Configure the database connection in `backEnd/db/db.js` with the appropriate MongoDB connection string, matching the `DATABASE_URL` in the `.env` file.
+2. Add the following environment variables:

+    PORT=3000  # Example port for the backend DATABASE_URL=your_database_connection_string
+    JWT_SECRET=your_jwt_secret # Secret key for JWT
+    # Add any other necessary environment variables

+    Make sure to replace `your_database_connection_string` with the actual database connection string and `your_jwt_secret` with a secure secret key.

 ## Usage